-Please Note: If you feel you have received this Notice in error, or would like to be removed from the Air Permits mailing list, please contact Patricia Pear with the Air Permits Administration Section at 1-800-451-6027, ext.
+Please Note: If you feel you have received this information in error, or would like to be removed from the Air Permits mailing list, please contact Patricia Pear with the Air Permits Administration Section at 1-800-451-6027, ext.
 3-6875 or via e-mail at PPEAR@IDEM.IN.GOV.
-If you have recently moved and this Notice has been forwarded to you, please notify us of your new address and if you wish to remain on the mailing list.
-Mail that is returned to IDEM by the Post Office with a forwarding address in a different county will be removed from our list unless otherwise requested.